simonjmendelsohn/simonjmendelsohn.github.io/index.md

 ### A Bit Longer
 I grew up in Livingston New Jersey, the third of seven children.
 When I was in high school, my [cousin](https://www.linkedin.com/in/daniel-dickstein-4b335968/) taught me how to code.
 The next summer I was lucky enough to intern at [Supply Clinic](https://www.supplyclinic.com/), where I was able to put my coding to the test, while learning about the startup world.

-In 2016 I starting college at Yale, where I have pursued a degree in Computer Science.
+In 2016 I started college at Yale, where I have pursued a degree in Computer Science.
 Outside the classroom, I have also been involved in a couple of research groups:

 * [Computational Linguistics at Yale](http://clay.yale.edu/): Inside the CLAY lab, I analyze the linguistic abilities of a variety of different neural networks.
 Most recently, I've been analyzing a [stack-based approach](https://github.com/viking-sudo-rm/StackNN).